-The only way to visit Komodo island and the rest of the national park is on a boat tour from Labuan Bajo, where the airport is located.
+The only way to visit Komodo Island and the rest of the national park is on a boat tour from Labuan Bajo, where the airport is located.
 You can’t fly to Komodo Island directly.

-The islands are about 40 kilometers (25 miles) from Bajo as the crow flies, and the journey normally takes 3 hours with a slow boat, or less than half that with a speedboat.
+The Komodo islands are located about 40 kilometers (25 miles) from Labuan Bajo as the crow flies, and the journey normally takes 3 hours with a slow boat, or less than half that with a speedboat.

 You can knock out all the top sights of Komodo National Park (including the dragons) in one full day tour, or it’s possible to stay in a liveaboard boat and spend several days sightseeing!

-The three boat types for exploring the islands are slow boat, speedboat, or liveaboard boat.
+The three boat types for exploring the Komodo islands are slow boat, speedboat, or liveaboard boat.

 Slow boat is the cheapest option, and it’s commonly used for day tours, but you do waste a lot of time in transit because it’s just so darn slow.
-Speedboat is much faster and more efficient, but quite a bit more expensive.
+Speedboat is much faster and more efficient, but it’s quite a bit more expensive.

-Best Things To See & Do In Komodo National Park
+Best Things To Do In Komodo National Park

 • Padar Island

-Komodo’s most scenic viewpoint is on the small island of Padar.
-It’s a short 30 min hike to the top, and you’re rewarded with probably one of the best views in Southeast Asia.
+The most scenic viewpoint of Komodo Indonesia is on the small island of Padar.
+It’s a short 30 minute hike to the top, and you’re rewarded with probably one of the best views in Southeast Asia.

 This is like a Jurassic Park landscape.
 The island has a giant X shape, with three bays where you can see a white beach, black beach, and pink beach.